Duncannon National Bank

 Prior to the formation of the Duncannon National Bank, the safe at the Duncannon Iron Works was used to protect large sums of money.
 Currency was dispatched from banks in Harrisburg and Carlisle as needed.
 It was common for merchants and businesses to act as banks and lenders before banks became more common in the 20th century.

 Location.
+40° 23.429′ N, 77° 1.898′ W. Marker is in Duncannon, Pennsylvania, in Perry County.
+Marker is at the intersection of Cumberland Street and High Street, on the right when traveling west on Cumberland Street.
 Touch for map.
 Marker is at or near this postal address: 3 North High Street, Duncannon PA 17020, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Duncannon Presbyterian Church Annex (here, next to this marker); First Sunday School In Perry County (a few steps from this marker); Duncannon Square (about 500 feet away, measured in a direct line); Clark's Ferry Bridge (about 600 feet away); The Railroad in Duncannon (about 600 feet away); Entering Duncannon (about 700 feet away); a different marker also named Entering Duncannon (about 700 feet away); Duncannon (about 700 feet away).
 Touch for a list and map of all markers in Duncannon.